CyberFlameGO/BetterTwitFix/readme.md

 You can also simply type out 'vx' directly before 'twitter.com' in any valid twitter video url, and that will convert it into a working vxTwitter url, for example:

 **Note**: If you enjoy this service, please considering donating via [Ko-Fi](https://ko-fi.com/dylanpdx) to help cover server costs

+I do not monitor any tweets processed by this server.
+Additionally, if you plan on hosting the code yourself and are concerned about this, be sure to check how to disable logging on the web server you are using (i.e Nginx)

 ## How to run (server side)